Pabrisson/n8n-render/README.md

 This instance will be free for 90d, then you need to pay 7$/mo for the database.

 Created by Antoine Deschamps for La Machine.
 Inspired by ready4mars.

+### Add a new n8n-nodes

+Follow these steps :

+1. Add in DockerFile
+2. Execute installation GUI in n8n for inset un DB